jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Example with .yield[] which calls SysGetTid() or SysQueryProcess("TID") at each call :
     10000 calls to .yield[] with macrospace enabled  : 2.1312
     10000 calls to .yield[] with macrospace disabled : 0.4531
-(samples/benchmark/doers-benchmark-output.txt)
+(JLF 2012 mar 23 : .yield[] no longer depends on SysXXX functions, now depends on .threadLocal --> faster) (samples/benchmark/doers-benchmark-output.txt)
 The following options control the use of macrospace :
     ::options MACROSPACE